abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

 });
 ````

-* `abp.ModalManager` is a helper class to open and manage modals in the client side.
+* `abp.ModalManager` is a helper class to manage modals in the client side.
 It internally uses Twitter Bootstrap's standard modal, but abstracts many details by providing a simple API.

 Now, you can **run the application** and add new books using the new modal form.